perama-v/archors/crates/multiproof/README.md

 - The oracle task includes nodes at and below that node
 - Nodes are inserted in a similar fashion to the tree-depth-reduction oracle situations.

+### Account creations

+When an account is created the pre-block state contains an exclusion proof, the post-block state contains an inclusion proof.
+This may result in an increase in the trie depth (see above).

+Note: In this regard, accounts are similar to storage.
+However, for account destruction once the account is created in the trie, it is never removed even after SELFDESTRUCT.

 ## Patterns